Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

 Table \ref{tab:keywords} presents the list of $9$ final topics with the corresponding keywords.
 Most of the keywords come from the top words generated by the LDA, while others are manually selected as an example from the given responses.
 Due to the similarity of the programs' topic modeling results, in the following analysis, we use the same set of keywords for all programs.
-We then employ the Word2Vec tool to embed all these keywords into a 300-dimensional vector space and compute their topic centers.
-In Figure \ref{fig:topicin2D}, using singular value decomposition (SVD), we project the topic centers to a two-dimensional (2D) space.
-The distance between two topic centers represents the similarity between the semantic contexts of the corresponding topics that were described by the applicants.
 As mentioned earlier, to avoid assigning topics to irrelevant sentences, we set a threshold for each topic center through experiments with sample sentences from applicants' responses.
 A sentence is assigned to a topic only when its calculated cosine distance between the sentence and topic vectors exceeds the corresponding threshold.